11 Best Movies of the 1950s

 Image result for rio bravo

 Often hailed as the perfect Hollywood Western, Hawks made the film with John Wayne in response to ‘High Noon’ (1952), which they both hated, not believing a courageous Marshall would be afraid, much less seek the help of the townsfolk he has sworn to protect.
 Wayne is John T. Chance, who throws a tough guy in jail, knowing the man’s men will come to break him out.
-With only a drunken deputy, fresh faced kid fast on the draw, and a wily old man to help him, they set themselves up for a fight.
+With only a drunken deputy, a fresh-faced kid fast on the draw, and a wily old man to help him, they set themselves up for a fight.
 Dean Martin is terrific as a drunk trying to find the strength to beat the booze and stop shaking, while Walter Brennan is a delight as the old coot fast with dynamite.

 Young Ricky Nelson plays the hotshot gunslinger on the right side of the law, but as with most Wayne films, this is his film.
 Hawks sets it all up perfectly, the pieces of the puzzle all coming together at just the right time.
 A big hit with audiences and critics, it is still a much loved Western.
 Rio Bravo became the blue print for many other films that followed.